protocolbuffers/protocolbuffers.github.io/content/docs/reference/csharp/csharp-generated.md

 linkTitle: "Generated Code Guide"
 no_list: "true"
 type: docs
+description: "This topic describes exactly what C# code the protocol buffer compiler generates for protocol definitions using proto3 syntax."
 ---

 This page describes exactly what C\# code the protocol buffer compiler generates for protocol definitions using `proto3` syntax.
 You should read the